Charlie9009/CI_PP2_UPM/README.md

 12. As a user I want a reset button if I want to reset the game.

+13. As a user I want a validation if my form was sent or if there was an error.

 #### Site owner goals

-13. I want the site to be visually appeasing.
+14. I want the site to be visually appeasing.

-14. I want the user to be able to challenge themselves.
+15. I want the user to be able to challenge themselves.

-15. I want the user to have fun.
+16. I want the user to have fun.

 ### Design